boly38/node-mongotools/.github/CONTRIBUTING.md

 About linter :
  - locally ESLint 9.0 is used as dev dependencies and rely on `eslint.config.js` ([doc](https://eslint.org/docs/latest/use/configure/configuration-files))
- - on Github PR, [HoundCi service](https://houndci.com) is triggered and rely on [`.hound.yml`](../.hound.yml) file and derived file.
+ - on GitHub PR, [HoundCi service](https://houndci.com) is triggered and rely on [`.hound.yml`](../.hound.yml) file and derived file.
 HoundCi is yet not compatible with 9.0 config file ([src](http://help.houndci.com/en/articles/2461415-supported-linters) - [eslint 8.0 config file doc](https://eslint.org/docs/v8.x/use/configure/configuration-files).

 # Maintainer HowTos
 ## HowTo create a fresh version